Professor Frances Lennard

-- Senior Lecturer in Textile Conservation (History of Art)
+- Professor of Textile Conservation (History of Art)

-Until 2009, Frances was Senior Lecturer and Programme Leader of the MA Textile Conservation at the Textile Conservation Centre (TCC), University of Southampton.
-There she completed a major project on tapestry degradation, in collaboration with Engineering Sciences and funded by the AHRC.
-She has published two books for Elsevier: Textile Conservation: Advances in Practice, co-edited with Patricia Ewer and Tapestry Conservation: Principles and Practice, co-edited with Maria Hayward.
+Frances has published two books for Elsevier: Textile Conservation: Advances in Practice, co-edited with Patricia Ewer (2010) and Tapestry Conservation: Principles and Practice, co-edited with Maria Hayward (2006).

 - 2015 Principal Investigator, ‘Situating Pacific barkcloth production in time and place’.
 AHRC Research Grant AH/M00886X/1, 2016-19, £994,050.